UXARRAY/uxarray/docs/contributing.rst

 3.5.
 Use Feature Branches
 -------------------------

-In your local clone, make a new branch off of the ``main`` branch (This is way to go most of the time, but there might be specific cases where, for example, a branch is needed to be created off of another feature branch).
-Naming this branch, whenever applicable, like the following is not required but may be much helpful for tracking purposes:
+In your local clone, make a new branch off of the ``main`` branch (this is the way to go most of the time, but there might be specific cases where, for example, a branch is needed to be created off of another feature branch).
+Naming this branch, whenever applicable, like the following is not required but may be helpful for tracking purposes:
 "issue_XXX" where XXX is the number of the issue or something that is representative of the changes you’re making, e.g. "do-this-work", "add-that-function", etc.